 Be mindful of other people, I love to say good morning and exchange a smile with strangers and friends alike.
 You never know whose spirits you may have lifted and the knock-on effect it will have.
 Wouldn’t it be lovely if the whole world smiled at each other?

-Thank you so much Jo, I have learned a lot about mindfulness, how to stay present, and I am definitely going to implement these tools into my life.
+Thank you so much Jo, I have learned a lot about mindfulness.
+I am definitely going to implement these tools in my life.
 I hope this inspires you all into your own journey to mindfulness.